 These marine plants are called "seagrass" because most have ribbon-like, grassy leaves.
 There are many different kinds of seagrasses and some do not look like grass at all.
 Seagrass range from the size of your fingernail to plants with leaves as long as 7 metres.
-Some of the shapes and sizes of leaves of different species of seagrass include an oval (paddle or clover), a fern, a long spaghetti like leaf and a ribbon.
-Species that have a paddle or fern shaped leaf are called Halophila.
-Ones that have a ribbon shaped leaf are the Cymodocea, Thalassia, Thalassodendron, Halodule and Zostera.
-Spaghettilike seagrass is called Syringodium.
+Some of the shapes and sizes of leaves of different species of seagrass include an oval (paddle or clover), a fern, a long spaghetti/noodle form and a ribbon.
+Species that have a paddle or fern shaped leaf are of the genera Halophila.
+Ones that have a ribbon shaped leaf are the Cymodocea, Oceana, Thalassia, Thalassodendron, Halodule and Nanozostera.
+Spaghetti-like seagrass is called Syringodium.
 At the base of a leaf is a sheath, which protects young leaves.
 At the other end of a leaf is the tip, which can be rounded or pointed.
 The vertical stem, found in some species, is the upright axis of the plant from which leaves arise (attach).
 The remnants of leaf attachment are seen as scars.